 Looking for community resources in Milwaukee, Kenosha, Racine, or Waukesha County?
-These resources were compiled in preparation for the 2014 Career Tools Conference.
+This resource guide provides contact information and locations for clothing banks, financial assistance, government work programs, and more.
 We encourage contact with our office to add new resources!

 Updated in July 2015, this publication lists parish food pantries, outreach centers, and meal sites from the ten counties of the Archdiocese of Milwaukee based on information provided by parishes.
 Parishes also provided best practices and details about pantries supported through food donations, financial support, or with volunteers.
 Additions and updates most welcome!

 Interested in becoming a host worksite for a Subsidized Worker (SW)?
 Complete the Host Worksite Agreement to be eligible for the employer database.
 Submit the completed form along with a brief job description to get matched with potential candidates.
 Review the handbook to understand best practices when guiding an SW on the job.

 The Archdiocese of Milwaukee hosted the Career Tools Conference during a three year period to assist a wide range of job seekers.
 Educational tools were designed, prepared and shared by our experienced presenters, and are offered here as on-going tools to help today's job seekers.
 Includes tools to assist with resume preparation, interview practice, LinkedIn, networking, and more.

 Participating parishes and schools are asked to submit this form along with your donation to CRS Rice Bowl by July 30, 2017.
 Participants are encouraged to make checks payable to their parish or school, then the parish or school will send one check payable to the Archdiocese of Milwaukee.
 Include the designation form with your donation.
 Contact our office with any questions regarding the 25% local designation.

 “Love Thy Neighbor” is the department newsletter of the Office of Social Justice Ministry & Dignity of the Human Person.
 View our January 2017 issue or download past issues.